pedroSoaresll/make-your-list/README.md

 ## API Backend

-The backend was developing by [Arthur Soares](https://github.com/Arthur-ext) in this repository [Wedding Gift API](https://github.com/Arthur-ext/wedding-gifts-api)
+The backend is developing by [Arthur Soares](https://github.com/Arthur-ext) in this repository [Wedding Gift API](https://github.com/Arthur-ext/wedding-gifts-api)

 ---